Lukas Haas

 Lukas Daniel Haas (born April 16, 1976) is an American actor and musician.
 His acting career has spanned four decades, during which he has appeared in more than 50 feature films and a number of television shows and stage productions.
+His notable credits include the films Witness (1985), Lady in White (1988), Mars Attacks!
+(1996), Brick (2005), Inception (2010), The Revenant (2015) and First Man (2018).

 Early life

 Haas was born in West Hollywood, California, the son of Berthold Haas, an artist, and Emily Tracy, an author.
 His mother is from Texas, and his father emigrated from Germany.
 He has two brothers: twins Simon Jakoway Haas and Nikolai Johannes Haas, both designers.